 The results of this study are mixed.
-There appears to be a positive relationship between clean (lack of corruption) governments and favourable Environmental Policies and Programs.
-In contrast the relationship between improved access to safe drinking water and levels of corruption is not so clear.
+There appears to be a negative relationship between the WEF's Environmental Sustainability Index and the level of corruption in a country.
+Clean (lack of corruption) governments are also found to be positively related to the institution of favorable Environmental Policies and Programs.
+However, the relationship between improvements in Environmental Policies and Programs was not clear.
+It appears that the level of corruption is not significantly different for countries that improved and countries that did not.
+The relationship between improved access to safe drinking water and levels of corruption is also not so clear.
 The results suggest that more corrupt governments are associated with improvements in access to safe water.
 In attempting to understand the reasons for these findings, two countries were examined in more detail.
-One country, Lesotho, has an abundance of water, but its citizen's access to safe water has not improved in the years studied.
-Water utilisation has been more directed towards creating revenue through exports than for providing citizens with access.
+One country, Lesotho, has an abundance of water, but its citizens' access to safe water has not improved in the years studied.
+Water utilization has been more directed toward creating revenue through exports than for providing citizens with access.
 There is a project underway to provide better access, but this will not be completed before 2020.